Inbound Marketing For Writers

 Step 3: Network on LinkedIn

-If you are not on LinkedIn yet, you need to setup an account.
+If you are not on LinkedIn yet, you need to set up an account.
 It’s free and a great way to network.
-Once you create your account and profile, you can start to connect to other writers, publishers and industry experts.
-This step is critical to build your network of potential prospects and collaborators.
+Once you create your account and profile, you can start to connect to other writers, publishers, and industry experts.
+This step is critical to building your network of potential prospects and collaborators.

 Step 4: Find Friends on Facebook